 We reached out to our local partners, board members, committee members and others for their assistance.
 Several adult and youth volunteers helped apply English and Spanish stickers to each bag and put together packets to deliver to each store.
 In order to keep track of the number of bags completed, we had a thermometer showing where we were in relation to our 10,000 bag goal.
 It allowed us to update our volunteers during the month prior to the campaign

 and celebrate as we grew closer to our goal.

 Step 5: Distribute bags to the liquor stores

 We contacted each liquor store to arrange delivery and asked their preference of how they would like to receive the bags.
 They were all very flexible.
 A week before the start of the campaign, we loaded up a minivan and distributed 2,500 bags to each store.

 If you would like to conduct your own Brown Bag campaign, don’t forget to start planning several months in advance!

-For more information about the Brown Bag campaign, please contact Alexis Cato at email@example.com.
+For more information about the Brown Bag campaign, please contact Michael Davis at firstname.lastname@example.org.